mhlinder/NESS17/md/program.md

 April 22, from 5:15pm--6:00pm.
 The conference dinner will follow at 6:30pm at a location nearby.

-Lunch and the closing reception are included in registration.
+Lunch and the closing Travelers Reception are included in registration.
 The dinner has limited space.
 Please register early and indicate you will attend.

 ## Schedule (tentative)